Cogewea: Major characters

 Cogewea: the eponymous main character is a young woman who has a love for nature and is a skilled horse rider.
 She is headstrong but charming and loved by many at the HB Ranch.
 Like most members of the ranch, her heritage is Indigenous and Euro-American.
 Her name means 'chipmunk' (Okanagan q̓ʷəq̓ʷc̓wíyaʔ).

 James 'Jim' Lagrinder: The multi-racial foreman of the HB Ranch is described as "the best rider on the Flathead."
 He listens to Cogewea, and while she considers him to be family, and he calls her "sis," he hopes he can kindle a romance with her.

 Stemteema: Cogewea's grandmother, who raised Cogewea and her sisters, Mary and Julia.
 She does not trust the Shoyapee (her term for white people, which loosely translated compares the "white man" to a "the hog because of his greedy nature").
 She tells a series of stories to Cogewea, warning her of impending danger after Cogewea falls in love with the antagonist, Alfred Densmore.
 Each of her warnings come true.

 Alfred Densmore: The greenhorn easterner (a stock western character) whom Cogewea hires.
-He is told by Silent Bob (as a prank) that Cogewea possesses a fortune in land and capital, which is not true.
+He is told by Celluloid Bill (as a prank) that Cogewea possesses a fortune in land and capital, which is not true.
 He then devises a plan to seduce Cogewea and steal her money.

 Mary: Cogewea's sister who is quiet but also distrusts white culture.
 She ends up marrying Frenchy, who is a European but respects Indigenous culture and identity.

 Julia: Cogewea's sister who has married a white man who owns the HB Ranch.
 She has assimilated into white culture.

 Silent Bob: A comical prankster cowboy (a stock character in the Dime Western).
 He may be a parody of Owen Wister's taciturn eponymous hero in The Virginian (novel).
 Bob tells Densmore that Cogewea has money and land, leaving her vulnerable to Denmore's machinations.
 However, Bob breaks from his stock mold to tell Cogewea the truth about Densmore.

 Frenchy: A seemingly minor character who marries into Cogewea's family.